QuekZ/WebVR_Test/README.md

 here is a screenshot of the controlers:
 ![screenshot3](https://raw.githubusercontent.com/QuekZ/WebVR_Test/main/src/client/screenshots/screenshot3.PNG)

 I wanted to test my little Project but unfortunately i dont own a VR Headset.
-Thereforei found an emulator for the Browser in which i can move and rotate the Controllers and the Headset.
+Therefore I used an emulator for the Browser in which you can move and rotate the Controllers and the Headset.
 Its quite clunky obviously but it does its job!
 ![screenshot4](https://raw.githubusercontent.com/QuekZ/WebVR_Test/main/src/client/screenshots/screenshot4.PNG)